mapstruct/mapstruct/readme.md

   * mappings are incorrect (cannot find a proper mapping method or type conversion)
 * **Easily debuggable mapping code** (or editable by hand—e.g. in case of a bug in the generator)

-To create a mapping between two types, declare a mapper class like this:
+To create a mapping between two types, declare a mapper interface like this:

 ```java
 @Mapper